b: 1968

 April 30, 1968Years Active:

-Vincent Weiguang Li was born on April 30, 1968, in Dandong, Liaoning, China.
-He was the second of three children in his family.
-His father worked as a custodian, while his mother was a math teacher.
-Li was born prematurely and had some developmental delays, not walking or talking until around the age of five.
-He started elementary school at nine years old but later caught up in his studies.
+Vincent Weiguang Li was born on April 30, 1968, in Dandong, Liaoning, China, the second of three children in a working-class family.
+His father was a custodian, and his mother taught mathematics.
+Li was born a month premature, and early childhood doctors documented severe health and developmental delays.
+He did not begin walking or speaking until the age of five and did not start school until he was nine.
+Despite these early difficulties, Li eventually adapted and showed improvement during his high school years.

 murder story